Skip to main content

 One relevant question is how the EDC-shielded services of this Kit should register with the Asset endpoint of the EDC Management API.
 While the EDC's /v3/assets endpoint is internal to the Data Provider only, the objects are also available via the /catalog API that is specified in the Dataspace Protocol.

 The EDC uses json-ld.
-Json-ld is a serialization for RDF graphs ( see Resource Description Framework).
+Json-ld is a serialization for RDF graphs (see Resource Description Framework).
 The json-ld @context section can declare the namespaces that resources explicitly mentioned in the rest of the document belong to.
 It may also define default namespace with @vocab for resources without explicitly stated namespaces.
 Outside of the "@context" section, the @type property always defines the class that an object belongs to.
-As stated in the openAPI-specification of the EDC Management API's relevant endpoint, all entries in the asset/properties object and the privateProperties object can be chosen freely.
+As stated in the openAPI-specification of the EDC Management API's relevant endpoint, all entries in the properties object and the privateProperties object can be chosen freely.
 The section on the dataAddress is structured depending on the edc:type property.
 The example below is determined by the HttpDataAddress class.
 Its parameters determine the behavior of the EDC's HTTP data plane at runtime.
 How they should be used is not subject to standardization since they aren't visible in the Dataspace.
 Certain values may have to be set in a certain way to enable the data exchange via the DT Kit.

-It presents the backend resources as dcat:DataSets with properties funnelled through from the assets-API.
+It presents the backend resources as dcat:Datasets with properties funnelled through from the assets-API.
 These properties can be freely set by the Data Provider.

 • https://w3id.org/catenax/common/version (mandatory as per CX-0002): version-string of the registered type of resource.
 For all endpoints related to the AAS-spec, this must be set to "3.0" as that's the current normative version of the AAS specification.